 - The annual Marshall Prize is given to an outstanding graduate Statistics student.
 The prize, established in 1994, honours Professor Albert Marshall for his seminal work in the theory of statistical reliability and his contributions to statistics at UBC.
 Since 1994, 20 students have received the Marshall Prize.

 - A Graduate Teaching Award has been given annually since 2011.
 Recipient(s) are also nominated for the Faculty of Science Killam Graduate Teaching Award.
 Teaching assistants play an important role in the Department, and we are pleased to honour them.

 The Rick White Award, established in 2017, honours students who demonstrate excellence in statistical science via contributions to domain area research.
 It is funded by the Statistics Department and the Rick White Memorial Fund.

 Other donor-funded awards are:

-- Anona Thorne and Takao Tanabe Graduate Entrance Scholarships; and
+- The Anona Thorne and Takao Tanabe Graduate Entrance Scholarship

-- Two Dr John and Barbara Petkau Scholarships, recognizing achievements of students in a Statistics program entering 3rd-year and 4th-year.
+- The Dr John and Barbara Petkau Scholarships, recognizing achievements of students in a Statistics program entering 3rd and 4th year.